 Karl Lagerfeld has been immortalised in many different ways during his illustrious career, but a new book, 'Where's Karl?' sets a new precedent

-Few icons in the fashion industry as fascinating as Karl Lagerfeld.
-So you can understand why Thakoon's vice president of wholesale, Stacey Caldwell, had turned Karl watching into a sport during her frequent trips to Paris.
+Few icons in the fashion industry are as fascinating as Karl Lagerfeld.
+So you can understand why Thakoon's vice president of wholesale, Stacey Caldwell, turned Karl watching into a sport during her frequent trips to Paris.
 She especially loved watching his interaction with his fans, telling US Vogue, "They would act like they were the only ones lucky enough to spot him, and then two minutes later someone else would do the exact same thing."

 Related story: All bets are on: Chanel couture's gamble pays off